 If you have clothes or home accessories with sequins or beading, keep them away from the dryer.
-If the decorations are glued on, the heat can cause the glue to melt and some beads and sequins will become distorted.Continue to 13 of 16 below.
+If the decorations are glued on, the heat can cause the glue to melt, and beads and sequins can become distorted.Continue to 13 of 16 below.

 13 of 16

 14 of 16

 Some wool clothing can be tossed in the washer or hand washed easily at home.
 However, nothing made out of wool should be placed in the dryer.
 Wool is a natural fiber from sheep or goats, and the outer layer contains scales that interlock and shrink when subjected to excess moisture and high heat.
 Once the scales interlock, it can be quite difficult to return the fabric to its original size.

 15 of 16

 Oily and Chemically Stained Fabrics

-You probably won't be washing a big load of oily work rags but even a load of laundry that includes oily kitchen towels or clothes splashed with gasoline can cause a problem if you put them in the dryer.
-The high heat can cause any oils remaining in the fabric to combust and start a fire, and oily materials can easily transfer to dryer surfaces.
+You probably won't be washing a big load of oily work rags, but even a load of laundry that includes oily kitchen towels or clothes splashed with gasoline can cause a problem if you put them in the dryer.
+The high heat can possibly cause residual oils in the fabric to combust and start a fire, and oily materials can easily transfer to dryer surfaces.
 Always air-dry, preferably outside but out of direct sunlight.

 16 of 16

 Lip Balm, Gum, and Other Pocket Items

-From a small mess in the dryer that can be cleaned away to a very expensive phone replacement, crayons, gum, lip balm, and cell phones don't belong in the dryer.
+Don't put anything in the dryer until you've checked the pockets for common items like crayons, gum, lip balm, jewelry, and even cell phones.
 The very best way to prevent disasters is to turn every pocket inside out before you put clothes in the washer.
 If you hear or see some evidence that pockets didn't get emptied before the wash cycle, check again before putting wet clothes in the dryer.